Health – Cause of Death, and How I/You Will Die

 The most commonly used measure is life expectancy at birth.
 For the US population this is around 79, for the UK its around 81, and for my country of residence its around 82 (the world average is around 73).

-But what interests me, and everyone else, is life expectancy now.
-For me his means as a white, male, over 70.
+But what interests me, and You, is life expectancy now.
+For me, this means a white male, over 70.
 This is best expressed as “Years Left to Live”, and for me its 32% (0 to 9 years), 48% (10 to 19 years), and 19% (20 to 29 years).
 That just leaves a 1% chance of getting past 100.

 The key statement is that I have a 68% chance of getting past 80.